NilavPatel/np-ui-data-grid-package/README.md

     1.8 Filter event will fired on change event of filter input/filter type.

 2.  [dataSource]
+    CLIENT SIDE:
+    dataSource.data => Array of data (for client side only)

+    SERVER SIDE:
-    dataSorce.data => Array of data (for client side only) if dataSorce.isServerOperations is set to true then add load function to get data from server side. dataSorce.load function has parameters like pageNumber, pageSize, sortColumns, filterColumns.
+    if [dataSource.isServerOperations] is set to true then add load function to get data from server side.
+    [dataSource.load] function has parameters like pageNumber, pageSize, sortColumns, filterColumns.

+    2.1 sortColumns is an array of {column : string, sortDirection: string}. possible values for sortDirection are Ascending, Descending.

+    2.2 filterColumns is an array of { column : string, filterOperator: string, filterValue: string, dataType: string}
+        possible values for filterOperator are StartWith, EndWith, Contains, GreaterThan, LessThan, Equals. possible values for dataType are number, string, date, boolean.

 3.  [multiColumnSortEnable]
     if set to true then multiple columns can be sorted.
 Need to set sortEnabled = true in column too.